bildungsroman/aws-vpc-eradicator/README.md

 See [this Stack Overflow thread](https://stackoverflow.com/questions/45027830/cant-delete-aws-internet-gateway) for clarification.

-### How do you know the order of resource deletion
+### How do you know the order of resource deletion?

 I'm going by [this thread on the AWS forums](https://forums.aws.amazon.com/thread.jspa?threadID=92407), but it's from 2012 so who knows.
 Try moving things around if the function doesn't work for you.